A bulk manifestation of Krylov complexity: Summary and discussion

-In this work we have studied K-complexity in the double-scaled SYK and its bulk dual, JT gravity in AdS$_2$.
 We began by establishing that the fixed chord-number states, in terms of which the Hilbert space of DSSYK can be constructed, are nothing but the Krylov basis elements for the effective Hamiltonian of the averaged theory and for the infinite-temperature thermofield ``double'' state, understood as the linear combination with equal weights of all the eigenstates of the theory.
 The associated sequence of Lanczos coefficients was read off the matrix elements of the effective Hamiltonian expressed in coordinates over the chord basis, and they were used to compute the K-complexity profile as a function of time following various procedures involving increasingly higher levels of sophistication and detail, which we summarize below.